 We want you to decide what is the right way for you to give.
 There are many options for a one time cash donation to giving ownership of a life insurance policy to the foundation.
 Learn more by finding the option below that is right for you.
-Then you can donate online or feel free contact us.
+You can then choose to Donate Online or feel free to contact Steve Meeker or Shauna Junek for additional information.

 Cash is the easiest and most common way to make a gift.
 You receive a charitable contribution deduction and the university is able to use your gift immediately.
 These gifts can also be restricted to a particular area by the donor.
 Unrestricted gifts are used for the areas of greatest need.
 You can mail your donation to the BHSU Foundation, 1200 University Unit 9506, Spearfish, SD 57799-9506.
 If you wish to donate using a credit card, call (605) 642-6385 between the hours of 7 a.m. to 4 p.m.
 MT.